sdthomas91/chat-down-under-new/README.md

 - [CodePen](https://codepen.io/samueldthomas91/pen/oNJVxYx) : Codepen was used to explore examples of the game style I wanted to implement.
 I also used codepen to build my JS logic as it was easier to view and edit.
 My final codepen before transferring it back to codeanywhere can be found [HERE](https://codepen.io/samueldthomas91/pen/OJrKNgP)

+- [TechWithTime](https://www.youtube.com/@TechWithTim) : Tech With Tim on youtube has a lot of valuable Python knowledge that I was able to adapt and utilise across my project

+- [Miguel Grinberg](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-viii-followers) : This Flask Mega Tutorial was an incredible help with things such as understanding many to many relationships and fully utilising Flask app capabilities

 ### Content

 - Colour and content completely designed by myself